Smaug123/WoofWare.Expect/README.md

 # Current status

 The basic mechanism works.
-Snapshot updating is vibe-coded with Opus 4 and is purely text-based; I didn't want to use the F# compiler services because that's a pretty heavyweight dependency which should be confined to a separate test runner entity.
-It's fairly well tested, but you will certainly be able to find ways to break it; try not to be too fancy with your syntax around the `snapshot` statement.
+It's fairly well tested, but you will almost certainly be able to find ways to break it; try not to be too fancy with your syntax around the `snapshot` statement.

 # How to use